New Jersey takes in $40.6 million in sports bets in July

 Sports betting generated $325,646 in state taxes in July.

-Figures released Tuesday by the New Jersey Division of Gaming Enforcement show the Borgata, Ocean Resort and Bally’s, and the two tracks saw gross sports betting revenue of $3.8 million on those bets.
+The Borgata, Ocean Resort and Bally’s, and the two tracks saw gross sports betting revenue of $3.8 million on those bets.

-But regulators caution that bets involving future outcomes, such as the winner of football’s Super Bowl, won’t be paid out for months.

-Of completed events that were the subject of betting, they retained just under 6 percent of the amount wagered.

-Harrah’s and Resorts casinos began offering sports betting in August.
+Harrah’s and Resorts casinos began offering sports betting in early August.

 Including all gambling revenue, the nine casinos took in $302 million in July, up 12.8 percent from a year ago.
 But that’s mainly because two newly reopened casinos had their first full month of operation in July, including Hard Rock, the former Trump Taj Mahal.
 It debuted as Atlantic City’s No. 3 casino out of the nine now operating in terms of revenue, with $32.7 million.
 It trailed only Tropicana, at $37 million, and perennial leader Borgata, which won $76.6 million in July.